Balancing mind, body and spirit

 Our year groups are close knit and have a real sense of identity, and the House system provides opportunities for leadership responsibilities and for making friends across the School.
 The friendships girls forge will form an essential support network in the years to come.

-We make health and well-being our priority
+We make pastoral care our priority

 We have two school nurses and girls can refer themselves to our counsellor at any time.
 We also hold classes and workshops to support their personal, social, health and economic education.
 Last year, our girls received age appropriate advice on a host of topics ranging from coping with stress and staying safe to health issues like breast cancer and HIV prevention.